 10. Make Sure You Come Prepared with a Valid Visa for the Duration of Your Stay

-When entering the US, make sure you arrive no more than 30 days before you begin classes.
-As soon as you arrive, contact your Designated School Official (DSO) and they can guide you toward your next steps while providing you with important tips for international students in the US.
-After you arrive on campus, contact your DSO again before the start date listed on your I-20 form.
-If you miss any deadlines or need to know more about how to successfully maintain your status, ask your academic advisor or DSO for assistance.
+When entering the country you will be studying in, make sure you arrive no more than 30 days before you begin classes.
+As soon as you arrive, contact an academic advisor or university official and they can guide you toward your next steps while providing you with important tips for international students studying abroad.
+If you miss any deadlines or need to know more about how to successfully maintain your status, ask your academic advisor or university official.

-11. Save Some Money for Traveling Around the Us
+11. Save Some Money for Traveling Around the Country

-The US has an endless variety of places to visit, sights to see, and activities to try out!
-By making sure you have a travel fund, you can make the most of your vacations and experience everything America has to offer.
+You will have an endless variety of places to visit, sights to see, and activities to try out!
+By making sure you have a travel fund, you can make the most of your vacations and experience everything your chosen country has to offer.

 12. Try New Foods, but Make Sure to Stay Healthy

-With so many cultures in the US, you can try a wide variety of different cuisines, no matter in which state you live and study.
+With so many cultures to explore, you can try a wide variety of different cuisines, no matter where you live and study.
 Popular cuisines include Mexican, Japanese, Greek, Indian, Italian, Chinese, and so much more.
 There is something for everyone to try – you may even find your new favorite food!

 While it is exciting to try new foods, it is important to remember to also eat healthy.
 Choose nutritious options at your dining hall and opt for plenty of fruits, vegetables, lean proteins, and whole grains.
 Balance all your meals with the required nutrients and remember to stay hydrated, especially in the summer.

 13. Be Aware of All Housing Options Available to You

 Choosing where you want to live abroad is important, as it impacts your living expenses and affects how easily you can travel to university and around the city you call home.
 Your housing options will depend on your university and surrounding region, and can range from shared dorms on campus to private apartments.